elementary/website/docs/human-interface-guidelines.md

 Design with sane defaults in mind. elementary apps put strong emphasis on the out of the box experience.
 If your app has to be configured before a user is comfortable using it, they may not take the time to configure it at all and simply use another app instead.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/G2YNqr-V-xM" frameborder="0" allowfullscreen></iframe>

 ### Ask the Operating System {#ask-the-operating-system}

 Get as much information automatically as possible.
 Instead of asking a user for their name or their location, ask the system for this information.
-This cuts down on the amount of things a user has to do before they are able to actually do anything and makes your app look intelligent and integrated.
+This cuts down on the amount of things a user has to do and makes your app look intelligent and integrated.

 ### Do You Really Need It? {#do-you-really-need-it}

 Ask yourself if the configuration option you are adding is really necessary or makes sense to a user.
 Don't ever ask users to make engineering or design decisions.
-Configuration should be strictly regulated to either set-up or personal preference.

 ### When You Absolutely Have To {#when-you-absolutely-have-to}